-The Group partners with world-class investors to grow its network and holds a substantial portion of its property interests through its investments in private funds that it manages.
-Through leveraging on third-party equity to fund growth, the Group seeks to de-risk its development pipeline and enhance returns through a steady stream of recurring and performance fees.
-The Group's integrated business platform enables its institutional clients to maximise their investment returns on logistics-related real estate and to meet their demands for real estate investment.
-The Group is committed to providing customers with integrated solutions across the entire logistics and warehousing value chain to meet their operational and financial needs.
-The Group is continuing to actively explore opportunities to grow its platform, especially in new and existing markets such as China.
+The Group holds a substantial portion of its property interests through its investments in private funds.
+Through leveraging on third-party equity to fund growth, the Group seeks to de-risk its development pipeline and enhance returns through a steady stream of recurring fees.

-As at 31 December 2020, the Group managed seven third-party pooled investment vehicles: GLP CLF I, GLP CLF II, GLP China Value-Add Venture II, Hidden Hill Modern Logistic PE RMB Fund I, GLP CIF I and GLP China Value-Add Venture III, representing an aggregate amount of over US\$19.0 billion of assets under management when fully leveraged and invested.
+As at 31 December 2021, the Group managed several third-party pooled investment vehicles, comprised of: CLF I, CLF II, CVA I, CVA II, Hidden Hill Fund, CIF I, CVA III, CIF III, CLF III, and CIF IV, etc., representing an aggregate amount of over US\$26 billion of assets under management when fully leveraged and invested.
+The Group is also the asset manager of GLP C-REIT.